Carrigan Lab Research Team

 Former Doctoral Research Assistants: Burren Peil, Katie Kuhl, Saejin Kwak Tanguay

-Former Undergraduate Research Assistants: Elyse Undan, Nifasha Diomede, Henry Allen, Selah Mitchell, Miguel Del Real, Erin McDaniels, Madison Witters Green, Sophie Elizabeth Klitgaard, Clara Atwell, Siena Nicole Parsons, Jet J. Tan, Ell Hundertmark, Abibat Rahman-Davies, Gabriel Medina-Kim, Abigail Craig, Alana Salas-Yoshii, Noah Krigel, Luci Simpson, Mira Ambika Banerjee Brown, Rachel Kangas, Michelle Bardini, Frances Giffrey, Tas Thienpothong, Kelsey Molidor
+Former Undergraduate Research Assistants: Shivam Raigaga, AJ Nicholson, Elyse Undan, Nifasha Diomede, Selah Mitchell, Miguel Del Real, Erin McDaniels, Madison Witters Green, Sophie Elizabeth Klitgaard, Clara Atwell, Siena Nicole Parsons, Jet J. Tan, Ell Hundertmark, Abibat Rahman-Davies, Gabriel Medina-Kim, Abigail Craig, Alana Salas-Yoshii, Noah Krigel, Luci Simpson, Mira Ambika Banerjee Brown, Rachel Kangas, Michelle Bardini, Frances Giffrey, Tas Thienpothong, Kelsey Molidor

 Former STEM and VISTA Associates: Monica Singer, Emily Liptow, Chris Basurto